 - GRE test scores* – Official test results are required from the General Test of the Graduate Record Examination (GRE).
 The Educational Testing Service (ETS) does not retain scores longer than five years.
 If your test scores are older than five years, you may have to retake the test to have official scores sent directly to FSU from the testing agency.
 If you have the official report that was mailed to your home address for older scores, then FSU will accept that report.
 FSU Institution Code: 5219.

-NOTE: The GRE requirements for master’s and specialist programs have been waived for the Spring 2022, Summer 2022, and Fall 2022 terms.
+- *NOTE: The GRE requirements for master’s programs have been waived through Fall 2026.

 Florida State University

 Office of Graduate Admissions